-Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2006.
-Include in the cohort those who
+Fall 2006 Cohort Fall 2007 Cohort Report for the cohort of full-time first-time bachelor's (or Report for the cohort of full-time first-time bachelor's (or equivalent) degree-seeking undergraduate students who equivalent) degree-seeking undergraduate students who entered in Fall 2006.
+Include in the cohort those who entered your institution during the summer term preceding Fall 2006.